Data Augmentation for Seizure Prediction with Generative Diffusion Model: Introduction

-In the traditional machine learning methods, many kinds of manually extracted features have been used to predict seizures, including spatial domain \cite{iasemidis1990phase}, time domain \cite{le1999anticipating}, frequency domain \cite{bandarabadi2015epileptic}\cite{birjandtalab2017automated}, and time-frequency domain features \cite{subasi2019epileptic}.
+In the traditional machine learning methods, many kinds of manually extracted features have been used to predict seizures, including spatial domain, time domain, frequency domain, and time-frequency domain features.
 After feature extraction, a classifier is used to do the classification by these features \cite{chen2022toward}.
-For instance, Chisci et al. utilized the autoregressive coefficient as features, and a support vector machine (SVM) as classifier \cite{chisci2010real}.
-However, extracting features manually needs massive expert experience.
-In addition, these methods usually exhibit unsatisfactory performance when applied to new patients as features vary greatly among different subjects \cite{kuhlmann2018epilepsyecosystem}\cite{liang2023semi}.
-Consequently, deep learning(DL) methods have gained growing attention within the last few years, where representative features can be extracted automatically instead of manually \cite{ozcan2019seizure}\cite{sun2021seizure}.
-Li et al. proposed an end-to-end network based on multi-layer perceptrons(MLPs) \cite{li2023spatio}.
-The method contains a denoising-weighted block that removes artifacts and assigns weights to each EEG channel, followed by a MLPs block that extracts spatial and temporal features.
-Gao et al. employed a multi-scale convolutional neural network(CNN) by using the dilated convolutions and adopted an attention-based feature fusion strategy to eliminate redundancy \cite{gao2022pediatric}.
-In another work, Gao et al. proposed a general sample-weighted framework to optimize the sample weights of training sets with genetic algorithm.
-The contrast experiments is then conducted on SVM, CNN and Transformer with and without the sample weighted to evaluate the effectiveness \cite{gao2022general}.
+For instance, Chisci et al. utilized the autoregressive coefficient as features, and a support vector machine (SVM) as the classifier \cite{chisci2010real}.
+However, extracting features manually requires extensive expertise, and the efficacy of seizure prediction is heavily reliant on the quality of these extracted features.
+Consequently, deep learning (DL) methods have gained growing attention within the last few years, where representative features can be extracted automatically instead of manually \cite{ozcan2019seizure}\cite{cao2021epileptic}.
+Researchers have designed various DL architectures to achieve high-performance seizure prediction.
+Li et al. applied the multi-layer perceptrons (MLP) blocks to extract spatial and temporal features \cite{li2023spatio}.
+Gao et al. employed a multi-scale convolutional neural network (CNN) by using the dilated convolutions to capture information at different levels \cite{gao2022pediatric}.
+In another work \cite{gao2022general}, Gao et al. proposed a Transformer-based network.
+The model utilized the attention mechanism to establish associations between information at different locations and strengthen the role of key information.
+The multiple features extracted by these networks had great effects on seizure prediction and these DL methods all obtained satisfactory performance.

-All DL algorithms require an extensive amount of labeled data to achieve good performance.
-However, the scarcity of seizure onsets leads to significant insufficiency of the preictal data for a specific patient \cite{cook2013prediction}\cite{ihle2012epilepsiae}.
-Thus, the composition of dataset is seriously imbalanced with a preponderance of interictal samples, which may lead to overfitting during the training of models \cite{branco2016survey}.
+It is worthy noting that DL algorithms typically need a substantial amount of labeled data to achieve good performance.
+However, the low-frequency property of seizure onsets causes serious insufficiency of the preictal data for a specific patient \cite{cook2013prediction}\cite{ihle2012epilepsiae}.
+Thus, the composition of dataset is seriously imbalanced, leading to the overfitting during model training \cite{branco2016survey}.